Intermittent Private Information Retrieval with Application to Location Privacy: Canonical Case: two requests

-It is worthy noting that $U$ is a random variable and the expectation in the objective function is over $U$.
-We defer the discussion on how to solve this optimization problem to the end of this section.
-At this place, let us assume that the problem is solvable and the solution can be obtained.
+Note that $U$ is a random variable and the expectation in the objective function is over $U$.
+A more standard formulation of this optimization problem, i.e., describing the decision variables explicitly, is deferred to the end of this section.
+Here, we keep this neat formulation to illustrate the basic idea of the obfuscation scheme.
+The constraint $X^{(1)} \in U$ represents that $X^{(1)} \in U$ certainly, or more precisely $p(u, x^{(1)}) = 0$ for $x^{(1)} \notin u$.
+The two constraints are indeed imposed to closely depict the intuitive idea of the scheme, i.e., obfuscating the request $X^{(1)}$ to a set $U$ that includes $X^{(1)}$ (necessary for the next PIR phase) and preserving the privacy of $X^{(0)}$.
+The discussion on solving this optimization problem is also deferred to the end of this section, and now let us just assume that the problem is solvable and the solution $p(u|x^{(1)},x^{(0)})$ can be obtained.
+After obtaining the solution $p(u|x^{(1)},x^{(0)})$, sample an obfuscation set $u$ according to $p(u|x^{(1)},x^{(0)})$ based on the observed requests $x^{(1)}$ and $x^{(0)}$.

-\emph{Retrieval:} Given the request $X$ and the obfuscation set $U$, retrieve the message $W_X$ by using the standard PIR capacity-achieving scheme \cite{Sun2017capacity} for $|U|$ messages specified by $U$, \Ie constructing queries $Q_{i}^{(X)}$ for $i \in [N]$ from a PIR scheme with $N$ servers and $|U|$ messages.
+\emph{Retrieval:} Given the request $X^{(1)}$ and the obfuscation set $U$, retrieve the message $W_{X^{(1)}}$ by using the standard PIR capacity-achieving scheme \cite{Sun2017capacity} for $|U|$ messages specified by $U$, \Ie constructing queries $Q_{i}^{(1)}$ for $i \in [N]$ from a PIR scheme with $N$ servers and $|U|$ messages.

-Now, let us examine the correctness and the privacy of this concatenated scheme.
-The correctness is immediate since the retrieval scheme is just a private retrieval scheme to retrieve $W_X$ from $|U|$ messages including the desired message $W_X$.
+Let us first examine the correctness and the privacy of this concatenated scheme.
+The correctness is an immediate consequence of the first constraint of \eqref{eq:achievable-LP-0}, since the retrieval scheme is just a private retrieval scheme to retrieve $W_{X^{(1)}}$ from $|U|$ messages including the desired message.

-For the privacy requirement, the obfuscation step constructs $U$ that is independent of $S$ as a constraint, so we have
+For the privacy requirement, the obfuscation step constructs $U$ that is independent of $X^{(0)}$ as a constraint, so we have

-For the ease for our proof, we interpret the indistinguishable requirement\footnote{More precisely, the indistinguishable requirement is generally stronger, where the requirement \eqref{eq:achievable-privacy-PIR} can be thought as indistinguishable over a input distribution $p_{X|U}$.
-Moreover, the indistinguishable requirement therein does not require a prior of request $X$ while the prior has to be existing here.} \cite{Sun2017capacity} by